georgeyhere/Toast-RV32i/README.md

 - Toast is a RISC-V soft core written in fully synthesizable SystemVerilog that implements a subset of the RV32I ISA.

-- Toast currently is capable of passing all RV32ui unit tests, however Toast has not been tested on hardware until updated here.

-- Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.

-- Objectives:
+- Goals:

      - Produce a core that is capable of running the RV32ui unit tests from official [riscv-tests](https://github.com/riscv/riscv-tests) repo
      - Utilize synthesizable SystemVerilog features
      - Gain familiarity with Linux environment

+- Toast currently is capable of passing all RV32ui unit tests, however Toast has not been tested on hardware until updated here.

+- Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.

+- Stretch Goals:

+     - Interface the core with a UART peripheral and display some text on a PC terminal
+     - Add Zicsr extension support
+     - Add ISR handling

 <h1> Files in this Repository </h1>